Skip to main content

 Stacia Woodcock, PharmD, is a pharmacy editor for GoodRx.
 She earned her Doctor of Pharmacy degree from the University of Kentucky and is licensed in New York and Massachusetts.

-Ferras Bashqoy, PharmD, BCCCP, BCPPS, is a clinical pharmacotherapy specialist in the Neonatal Intensive Care Unit (NICU) at Hassenfeld Children’s Hospital in New York City.
-His favorite part of the job is working with preterm newborns because they are strong and mighty despite their size.
+Ferras Bashqoy, PharmD, BCCCP, BCPPS, is a clinical pharmacotherapy specialist in the Neonatal Intensive Care Unit at Hassenfeld Children’s Hospital in NYC.
+He enjoys working with preterm newborns, as they are small but mighty.

 References